 - Ability to work independently and with others, take initiative, and juggle various deadlines.

 - Dependability, flexibility, and ability to maintain confidentiality.

 - Experience with InDesign, Photoshop, any audio or video editing tools, photography, and videography are helpful, but not required.

 - A passion for publishing and a curiosity about the inner workings of the industry, as well as a knowledge of contemporary literature, including titles published by Milkweed Editions.

 Interns typically commit to 24 hours per week for a minimum of four months.
 Internships are to take place at our offices in Minneapolis, Minnesota.

 - SPRING: January through mid-May.
 Applications due November 15.

 - SUMMER: Mid-May through early September.
 Applications due March 15.

 - FALL: September through December.
 Applications due July 15.

-Applicants should submit a cover letter, resume, and completed Internship Application Form—ideally as one combined PDF—to email@example.com no later than the applicable deadline listed above.
+Applicants should submit a cover letter, resume, and completed Internship Application Form as one combined PDF via Submittable (link below) no later than the applicable deadline listed above.
 Incomplete applications will not be guaranteed consideration.
-Please specify in your cover letter the session to which you are applying, and please include your last name in both the subject line of your email and in the file name of your application document (i.e., Taylor_Application.pdf).
+Please include your last name in the file name of your application document (i.e., Taylor_Application.pdf).